Zachattack221/team-profile-generator/README.md

 User will be continually prompted to create new team memebers until user selects exit from rawlist choices.
 At this point a populated HTML page will generate in the dist folder as team.html

+## License
+This application is licensed with the MIT License.